-Well-functioning corporate governance, risk management and internal governance are essential for SBAB to reach set targets and gain the confidence of its stakeholders.
-In addition to corporate governance in the traditional sense, which describes the system by which a company is governed and controlled, SBAB's vision, mission, business idea and values are important elements in SBAB's governance model, as is information transparency, corporate culture, leadership and the long-term sustainable conduct of operations.
+Well-functioning corporate governance, risk management and internal governance are essential for SBAB to reach set targets and maintain the confidence of its stakeholders.
+In addition to corporate governance in the traditional sense, which describes the system by which a company is governed and controlled, SBAB's vision, mission, business idea and values are important elements in SBAB's governance model.
+In the same way as is information, transparency, corporate culture, leadership and the long-term sustainable conduct of operations important elements in SBAB's governance model.
 This, together with corporate governance, means that SBAB can maintain a high level of confidence in it's operations.
 Confidence forms the basis of all banking operations.